yourguyphil/BattleSlimes/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Pixel Art, Crypto, API development/design, Coding, GCP, Gaming combine into this project.
+Pixel Art, Crypto, API development/design, Coding, GCP, and Gaming OH MY!

 Features:
 * Hand drawn pixel art of ADORABLE slime characters!